evanpeck/evanpeck.github.io/_pages/teaching.md

 <script src="{{ base_path }}/assets/js/teachingSettings.js"></script>
 <script src="{{ base_path }}/assets/js/listpubs.js"></script>

+**Students:**  In Fall 2025, I will be teaching INFO 4602: Information Visualization.
+We will meet MWF at 10:10am in CASE.
+{: .notice--info}

-## Teaching at Bucknell and Beyond
+## Teaching at CU Boulder and Bucknell

 Below, I've included both the [**courses I've taught at CU Boulder and Bucknell**](#courses) and my [**broader work in teaching and pedagogy**](#engagement).
 {: .notice--info}